-Around the world there are several ongoing ship building projects.
+Around the world there are (in 1989) several ongoing ship building projects.
 More or less successful.
 More or less large in scope and ambition.
 Here is a list of interesting project:

 An authentic reconstruction or replica of an East-Indiaman/VOC merchant ship from the year 1628.